TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

     ## [1] 0.001877777

-1. Generate a vector mu.draws with 10000 draws from the posterior distribution *N*(*m*<sub>*n*</sub>, *M*<sub>*n*</sub>).
+b.
+Generate a vector mu.draws with 10000 draws from the posterior
+    distribution *N*(*m*<sub>*n*</sub>, *M*<sub>*n*</sub>).

 Hint: Use the function rnorm().